bobmatyas/picturepalette/README.md

 - Utilized PropTypes library for basic type checking
 - Implemented different header background that didn't rely on painting dozens of empty DIVs
 - Stored favorited palettes in localStorage to persist across sessions rather than as a JS variable
+- Used SVG icons to prevent loading entirety of Material Design icon library

 ### Accessibility